mvolkmann/blog/src/flutter.md

 | ``                |                                           |
 | ``                |                                           |
 | ``                |                                           |

-To find a widget in a test, call methods on the global variable `find` provided by the flutter_test package.
-The `find.byKey` method ...
-The `find.byType` method ...

 The most commonly used `WidgetTester` methods are described below: